amirmc/mirage-www/tmpl/blog/mirage-entropy.md

 [analyses][not-so-random] of the weakness of random outputs in virtual environments have been published.
 The problem is especially severe right after boot.
-The gradual trickle of unpredictability from hardware events slowly moves the pseudo-random stream into an unpredictable state, but at the very start, it tends to be fairly predictable.
+The gradual trickle of unpredictability from hardware events slowly moves the pseudo-random stream into an increasingly unpredictable state, but at the very start, it tends to be fairly predictable.
 Typically, operating systems store some of their PRNG output on shutdown and use it to quickly reseed their PRNG on the next boot, in order to reuse whatever entropy was contained in its state.